Criticism of Amnesty International

 Criticism of Amnesty International includes claims of selection bias, as well as ideology and foreign policy biases.
 Various governments criticised by Amnesty International have in turn criticised the organization, complaining about what they assert constituted one-sided reporting.

 Separate to its human rights reporting, Amnesty has been criticised for the high salaries of some of its staff, as well as its workplace environment, including the issue of institutional discrimination within the organization.

 Criticism by country

 Allegations of pro-Western bias

 This includes non-Western governments claiming Amnesty is ideologically biased against them, such as those of the Democratic Republic of the Congo, the People's Republic of China, and Vietnam.

 Decriminalisation of abortion

-Since Amnesty International's 2007 shift to supporting the decriminalisation of abortion, it has been criticised by senior figures in the Catholic Church, traditionally a strong supporter of Amnesty International, and US legislators.
+Since Amnesty International's 2007 shift to supporting the decriminalisation of abortion, it has been criticised by senior figures in the Catholic Church (see Catholic Church and abortion), traditionally a strong supporter of Amnesty International, and US legislators.
 Amnesty spokeswoman Suzanne Trimel estimated that a "handful, probably less than 200" of over 400,000 members had quit over the issue.

 The Catholic Church's Pontifical Council for Justice and Peace in June 2007 issued a statement urging Catholics not to donate to Amnesty because of its abortion stance.
 The Church withdrew funding globally for Amnesty, and churches in various locations took other steps to sever their ties with the group.